intel-analytics/BigDL-2.x/docs/docs/APIGuide/FeatureEngineering/text.md

 including text loading, pre-processing, training and inference, etc.

 ---
-## **Load texts as TextSet**
+## **TextSet**
 `TextSet` is a collection of TextFeatures where each `TextFeature` keeps information of a single text record.

 `TextSet` can either be a `DistributedTextSet` consisting of text RDD or a `LocalTextSet` consisting of text array.

-You can read texts from local or distributed text path as a `TextSet` using the following API:
+---
+## **Read texts as TextSet**

+#### Read texts from a directory
+Read texts with labels from a directory.

+Under this specified directory path, there are supposed to be several subdirectories, each of which contains a number of text files belonging to this category.
+Each category will be a given a label (starting from 0) according to its position in the ascending order sorted among all subdirectories.
+Each text will be a given a label according to the directory where it is located.

 **Scala**
 ```scala
 textSet = TextSet.read(path, sc = null, minPartitions = 1)
 ```

 * `path`: String.
 Folder path to texts.
 Local file system and HDFS are supported.
-If you want to read from HDFS, `sc` needs to be defined.
+If you want to read from HDFS, sc needs to be specified.
-Currently under this specified path, there are supposed to be several subdirectories, each of which contains a number of text files belonging to this category.
-Each category will be a given a label (starting from 0) according to its position in the ascending order sorted among all subdirectories.
-Each text will be a given a label according to the directory where it is located.
-More text formats will be supported in the future.
 * `sc`: An instance of SparkContext.
-If specified, texts will be read as a `DistributedTextSet`.
+If specified, texts will be read as a DistributedTextSet.
-Default is null and in this case texts will be read as a `LocalTextSet`.
+Default is null and in this case texts will be read as a LocalTextSet.
 * `minPartitions`: Integer.
 A suggestion value of the minimal partition number for input texts.
-Only need to specify this when `sc` is not null.
+Only need to specify this when sc is not null.
 Default is 1.

 **Python**